Here's what's HOPPING....

 School of Art News and Happenings

-Ever wonder what you would actually SEE if you went into that brick building that is simply labeled ART?
-Take a look at our new banners to find out!
+September 3, 2019: New Banners at the Art Building!
 Designed by Dirk Fowler, associate professor of graphic design, the banners create a new, exciting look for the Art Building and highlight our current events and exhibitions.
-Scotty Hensler, assistant director of Landmark Arts Exhibition & Speaker Programs, installed the banners with the help of student assistants Ricki Castanieto (standing) and Marian Herring (seated).
+Scotty Hensler, assistant director of Landmark Arts Exhibition & Speaker Programs, installed the banners with the help of student assistants Ricki Castanieto and Marian Herring.
 The banners were printed on 24" by 72" vinyl by the College of Architecture Print Bureau, and mounted on posts produced by Engineering Services in the TTU Operations Division.

 May 31, 2019: School of Art hosted a Retirement Reception in honor of Tina Fuentes who retired from School of Art after 33 years of service.
 The reception was held in the home of alumni and supporters Kris & Sarah Kincaid.
 To recognize and honor Tina's many years of service mentoring students, contributing to their success, and the success of the School of Art and the Lubbock art community, the School of Art and J.T. & Margaret Talkington College of Visual & Performing Arts have embarked on an initiative to create a fellowship endowment in her name to support future artists.
 Make a secure online contribution, or send a check by mail to the School of Art.